 Employee feedback provides the employees with a platform to state their requirements from the company, things that they don’t like, and the changes that the company can make to improve performance.

 You can conduct survey forms, MCQs, and various other methods to gather such information from your employees.
-Besides, such surveys help the employees to anonymously state their problems and needs, irrespective of their position in the company.
+Such surveys help the employees to anonymously state their problems and needs, irrespective of their position in the company.

 11. Employee-Centric Workplace